ASJ3/CarND_Term1_P4/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 To try to identify lane lines on the road, I used a combination of Sobel edge detection and filters in the HSL color model.
-I found out the HSL model (Hue, Saturation, Lightness) instead of the common RGB model, because it was better at differentiating lane lines from the rest of the road.
+I used the HSL model (Hue, Saturation, Lightness) instead of the common RGB model, because it was better at differentiating lane lines from the rest of the road.

 I used numerous examples, with various lighting and road textures, to help me find the parameters that best isolate lane lines.
 Finally, I turned each image into a binary image to retain only the pixels that are most likely to indicate lane lines (see cells 15-18).
 See below the results for each type of filter: